fretboardfreak/netify/README.rst

 - **config.cfg**: An INI formatted configuration file.
 The default sections
   are:

-    - flask: used to hold Flask configuration instead of Flask's mechanism.
+  - *flask*: used to hold Flask configuration instead of Flask's mechanism.
 I'd rather only have one config file.

-    - netify_views: A section to help configure the views available in the application.
+  - *netify_views*: A section to help configure the views available in the application.

-    - routes: A section mapping view classes to the base route used for those views in the application.
+  - *routes*: A section mapping view classes to the base route used for those views in the application.

-    - other: Some views can be configured here too.
+  - *other*: Some views can be configured here too.
 The section name for the view should match the name used for the "netify_views:enabled" option.

 - **view**: Using the `Flask Classy <http://pythonhosted.org/Flask-Classy/>`_ extension this module provides a base View class for Netify applications.
 The